Hello, my name is Shana Gordon-Katz and I am a lawyer with the Feldstein Family Law Group.

 What is a Settlement Conference?
 Judges often describe the Settlement Conference as the half-way point in the whole court matter.
 Why is it the half-way point?
 Well, if you do not settle all of your issues at the Settlement Conference, your next steps will be scheduling and attending a Trial.

 Just like a Case Conference, the Settlement Conference is a discussion between the parties, their lawyers and a judge about the issues in a Court Application.
-However, it differs from a Case Conference in that presumably since the Case Conference, the spouses and their lawyers have had meaningful discussions about settling all of the issues, but for whatever reason have not been able to settle.
+However, it differs from a Case Conference in that the Court presumes that the parties and their counsel have engaged in meaningful discussions about settling all of the issues in the matter, but for whatever reason have not been able to settle.

 Just like in a Case Conference, the judge will need to know the issues, your theory on those issues, and the facts you are relying on, and this is done by completing a Settlement Conference Brief.
 Like a Case Conference Brief, it is basically a “fill in the blanks” document.
 It can be a daunting task though, as you need to provide the court with a detailed judicial history of the file, answer some legal questions, and spell out your offer to settle or settlement proposal.
 You should take the Brief very seriously, as the judge will use it as a guide to form her or his recommendation for settlement of your court matter.
 You should attach any other relevant documents that may assist the judge in gaining a better understanding of your case to the brief.

 If your matter does not settle at the Settlement Conference, then the judge will move your matter along to a Trial Management Conference, but that is a different topic for a different day.

 Thank you for watching today.
 If you need more information and wish to schedule a free initial in-office consultation, please visit our website at www.separation.ca or contact our office at 1-855-909-9903.